 It’s time again for “Dear Wendy Updates,” a feature where people I’ve given advice to in the past let us know whether they followed the advice and how they’re doing today.
-After the jump, we hear from “Not Sure About Children” the 24-year-old who was engaged to someone who didn’t want children, but, as her name suggests, hadn’t yet made up her mind whether she wanted them or not.
-After the jump, find out if she’s still engaged and whether she’s any closer to making a decision about kids.
+After the jump, we hear from “No Kids, Please,” who said she didn’t want to ever have small children, preferring, instead, to maybe one day adopt or foster older children.
+She wasn’t sure how her boyfriend felt about that and worried about the future of their relationship as a result.
+After the jump, an update from her.
 Keep reading »

 Saturday June 18 will be a creepy evening in the Dallas/Fort Worth area: it’s Daddy-Daughter Date Night at Chick-Fil-A. Dads and daughters can RSVP for tables at participating restaurants on DaddyDaughterDate.com, a site so festooned with red hearts, filigree and curlicue script that it wouldn’t look out of place on Valentine’s Day.
 Even though June 18 is the day before Father’s Day.

 Anyone else got a case of the icks yet?
 Keep reading »

 It figures a mother who made headlines when she taught her six-year-old daughter to pole dance would find another way to make the news: Sarah Burge of the UK gave her girl, Poppy, a voucher for breast implants on her 7th birthday.
 Burge, who is known as “the Human Barbie” for her slavish devotion to her plasticine looks, said Poppy can cash in her boob job after she turns 16 and her natural boobs have grown in.
 Do I even need to write about how promising an elementary schooler that she can get a boob job is really f**ked up?
 No?
 Cool.

 Keep reading »